 We are proud of the work we do with the dogs and in local communities.

 Since September 2003, we have placed more than 3000 homeless and abandoned dogs in loving forever homes in the New England area.
 Every month, dozens of our Southern Great Dogs ride the transport north to their new forever and foster homes.
-The transport, which is licensed by the USDA, drives up as often as needed and arrives at our isolation facility in Harvard, MA.
-Our forever families and foster homes pick up their new dogs after the dogs receive a vet check and are quarentined for at least 48 hours per state regulations.
+The transport, which is licensed by the USDA, drives up as often as needed and arrives at our isolation facility in Woburn, MA.
+Our forever families and foster homes pick up their new dogs after the dogs receive a vet check and are quarantined for at least 48 hours per state regulations.

 Often times our Southern adoptions are long-distance and we facilitate these adoptions by the transfer of pictures and information about the dog, and we arrange to have the adopter speak to a dog’s foster parents.
 When a dog is in a New England foster home, we are more than happy to arrange a pre-adoption meeting!